coldmanck/VidHOI/README.md

 # Then refer to OLD_README.md to install SlowFast and detectron2.
 ```

-## Dataset
+## The VidHOI Dataset
-VidHOI (sampled and transformed from VidOR) is used.
+VidHOI (sampled and transformed from VidOR) is used in our paper.
+Please refer to

 Download the dataset and the original annotation at [the official website](https://xdshang.github.io/docs/vidor.html) and unzip to `$ROOT/slowfast/dataset/vidor-github`.
-For HOI-specific annotations, refer to files under the same folder, and for larger files, download from [here](https://drive.google.com/drive/folders/1PGZ-5vGXphL5dgUWrlePZn5lQ2ejq62K?usp=sharing) (excluding the following files that are for the proposed ST-HOI baseline: `checkpoint.zip`, `vidor_{training/validation}_3d_human_poses_from_VIBE.pkl`, `human_poses_detected-bboxes.zip`, `human_poses.zip` and optional `AlphaPose.zip` file) and unzip them to the same folder.
+For HOI-specific annotations, refer to files under the same folder, and for larger files, download from [here](https://drive.google.com/drive/folders/1PGZ-5vGXphL5dgUWrlePZn5lQ2ejq62K?usp=sharing) (note that the following files are only required for the proposed ST-HOI baselines: `checkpoint.zip`, `vidor_{training/validation}_3d_human_poses_from_VIBE.pkl`, `human_poses_detected-bboxes.zip`, `human_poses.zip` and optional `AlphaPose.zip`) and unzip the files to the same folder.

 One then needs to extract frames from VidOR videos using `$ROOT/slowfast/dataset/vidor-github/extract_vidor_frames.sh`.